11 Microsoft Access Alternatives for 2025

 LibreOffice Base

 LibreOffice Base is another open-source Microsoft Access alternative.
-It’s aimed at large enterprises that currently use Access and want to replace it.
+It could be a good fit for large enterprises that currently use Access and want to replace it.
 So, it’s built around a very simple interface and core functionality.

 It offers native support for a huge range of database engines, including MySQL, MariaDB, Postgres, Adabas D, and MS Access itself.
 Therefore, making the switch can be incredibly easy.